contentstack/contentstack-javascript/README.md

     import contentstack from ‘contentstack’

-To initialize the SDK, you will need to specify the API Key, Access Token, and Environment Name of your stack.
+To initialize the SDK, you will need to specify the API Key, Delivery Token, and Environment Name of your stack.

-    const Stack = contentstack.Stack("api_key","access_token","environment_name");
+    const Stack = contentstack.Stack("api_key","delivery_token","environment_name");

 #### For React Native